mrc-ide/individual/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.03539/status.svg)](https://doi.org/10.21105/joss.03539)
 <!-- badges: end -->

-An R package for specifying and simulating individual based models.
+An R package for specifying and simulating individual-based models.

 This package is designed to:

-  1. encourage clear and testable components for defining your individual based models, and
+  1. encourage clear and testable components for defining your individual-based models, and
   2. provide memory efficient, fast code for executing your model